Registration - NL Host Nation

 ePortal

-If a staff member has been granted permanent residence (DV status) in the Netherlands or has Dutch nationality, they must be registered in the ePortal.
+If a staff member has been granted permanent residence (DV status) in the Netherlands or has Dutch nationality, this must be registered in the ePortal.
 A person’s residence status directly affects the privileges and immunities they are entitled to.

 BRP (formerly GBA)

-Two Notes Verbales providing further information on this subject were sent to embassies, consulates and international organisations in 2013 and 2014: DKP-2013/987 and DKP-2014/324.
+Two Notes Verbales on this subject were sent to embassies, consulates and international organisations in 2013 and 2014: DKP-2013/987 and DKP-2014/324.

 The Ministry would like to outline one specific national law regarding the BRP.